History of The Robert Wood Johnson Hospital in Somerville

 Over the years the hospital had increased its medical services so in 1978 they changed their name from “The Somerset Hospital” to the more appropriate “Somerset Medical Center”.

-The "West Wing" was complete in 1970
+The "West Wing" was completed in 1970

 Expansion has defined the hospital’s history.
 Today’s “Director of Construction” Joe Troegner says that he can count over 30 major construction projects that added square footage to the hospital.
 In addition to that there have been countless interior redesigns.